-Development in the flood hazard area identified on Map 6 - Flood and stormtide inundation must demonstrate how its location, design and construction will address, mitigate, and where relevant manage, the hazards and risks posed by flood and stormtide inundation36.
+Development in the flood hazard area identified on Map 6 - Flood and Stormtide Inundation must demonstrate how its location, design and construction will address, mitigate, and where relevant manage, the hazards and risks posed by flood and stormtide inundation36.

-- i. is designed to avoid, minimise and mitigate the susceptibility to, and the potential impacts of, inundation by flood and/or storm tide waters, - ii. does not result in a material increase in flood levels on upstream, downstream or on adjacent properties, - iii. does not result in an increased risk to people and property, with specific consideration for sensitive uses and vulnerable uses. - iv. provides for efficient and safe evacuation during defined flood events without unduly burdening the city's counter-disaster response unit, particularly for vulnerable uses and difficult to evacuate uses. - ensures underground car parks are designed to prevent the intrusion of storm tide waters or flood waters by the incorporation of a bund or similar barrier with a minimum height of 300mm above the defined flood level,
+- i. is designed to avoid, minimise and mitigate the susceptibility to, and the potential impacts of, inundation by flood and/or storm tide waters, - ii does not result in a material increase in flood levels on upstream, downstream or on adjacent properties, - iii. does not result in an increased risk to people and property, with specific consideration for sensitive uses and vulnerable uses, - v. provides for efficient and safe evacuation during defined flood events without unduly burdening the city's counter-disaster response unit, particularly for vulnerable uses and difficult to evacuate uses, - ensures underground car parks are designed to prevent the intrusion of storm tide waters or flood waters by the incorporation of a bund or similar barrier with a minimum height of 300mm above the defined flood level. - vi. provides measures to ensure critical services37 remain operational in an inundation event.
+Essential electrical services must be located above the defined flood level, and